jacobcplnd/Bellabeat_data_analysis/README.md

 This is the link to that data set: https://www.kaggle.com/datasets/arashnic/fitbit After exporting the file into RStudio, I began the cleaning and analysis process.
 I then created several bar graphs and provided my recommendations to help meet the business task needs.

+PLease feel free to reach out to me on here or me LinkedIn (https://www.linkedin.com/in/jacobcplnd/) for any questions or feedback!